apache/dolphinscheduler/docs/docs/en/development/development-environment-setup.md

 ### Start frontend server

-Install frontend dependencies and run it, you can see frontend-development.md
+Install frontend dependencies and run it.
+> Note: You can see more detail about the frontend setting in [frontend development](./frontend-development.md).

 ```shell
 cd dolphinscheduler-ui